-The bill would permit, beginning January 1, 2023, any remaining moneys in the Fund to be used in any manner consistent with state and federal law.
-On December 31, 2024, the Fund would be abolished and all pending or future claims against the Fund would be declared null and void.
+The bill would require, on January 1, 2023, the Director of Accounts and Reports to transfer any remaining moneys in the Fund to the COVID-19 Relief Fund of the Legislative Coordinating Council (LCC), which would be created by the bill.
+On December 31, 2024, the COVID-19 Business Relief Fund would be abolished and all pending or future claims against the Fund would be declared null and void.